presscustomizr/hueman/readme.txt

 = 3.3.11 May 11th 2017 =
 * fixed : Compatibility issue with the Event Calendar plugin on date picker ( fixes #454 )
 * fixed : wrong variable name in HU_utils::hu_cache_dp_options()
-* added a new option : in Header Design, "Topbar background color on scroll".
-This color is applied when scrolling down, for desktop and mobile devices, when the top navigation bar becomes fixed or is revealed.
-Default Hexadecimal value : #121d30 <= like the topbar default background ( fixes #469 )
 * added a new option : in Header Design, "Apply a semi-transparent filter to the topbar on scroll."
 Enabled by default. ( fixes #469 )

 = 3.3.10 April 28th 2017 =